 Contact lenses are often recommended over prescription dive masks because they help you see clearly even when your mask is off.
 Plus, they usually cost less than buying a prescription dive mask.

-If you are new to diving and wear contacts, the best course of action to prevent losing them mid dive is to keep your eyes closed during any skills that require you to flood or remove your mask.
-It’s also worth letting your dive instructor know you wear contacts so they are able to properly prepare your training and provide the correct assistance if you encounter a problem.
+If you are new to diving and wear contacts, the best course of action to prevent losing them mid-dive is to keep your eyes closed during any skills that require you to flood or remove your mask.
+It’s also worth letting your dive instructor know you wear contacts, so they can prepare for your training and provide the correct assistance if you encounter a problem.

 Scuba Diving With Soft Contact Lenses vs. Hard Contact Lenses